Finding a cost-effective stock broker is the first step to share trading.

 With this in mind, it’s important to consider your trading habits when comparing brokers, as this can have a huge impact on the cost of each transaction.
 You’ll need to take into account not only how often you trade but also the size of the trades you place.
 If you like the convenience of placing trades over the phone, you may also want to look for a provider that doesn’t charge extra for phone orders.

-It’s also important to point out that, from time to time, some online share trading providers will offer special deals to help you save on brokerage fees or possibly avoid them altogether.
-For example, new customers who signed up for a CommSec share trading account at the time of writing could take advantage of $600 free brokerage.
+From time to time, some online share trading providers will offer special deals to help you save on brokerage fees or possibly avoid them altogether.
+For example, new customers who signed up for a Westpac Online Investing account at the time of writing could access up to $50 free brokerage on each trade in the first month.

 Other providers also offer brokerage fee rebates for frequent traders.
-For example, if an account holder makes more than a certain number of trades per month, such as 30, all the brokerage fees payable for those trades may be refunded to their trading account at the end of the month.
-Discounts may also apply to higher-value trades, so consider your trading habits when comparing special offers from online share platforms.
+For example, if an account holder makes more than a specified number of trades per month, such as 30, all the brokerage fees payable for those trades may be refunded to their trading account at the end of the month.

 Such offers can help you improve your bottom line when trading shares online, so it’s worth keeping an eye out for any brokerage deals and discounts.